 This article is part of the My First Queer series, a site-wide series of articles written by some of our non-straight Fandomentals contributors.
 Each will contain their thoughts on their first experiences with queer media and what it meant to them.
 Enjoy!

 It shouldn’t come as a surprise that two animated television shows would be the first exposure a child—or, as it was in my case, a teenager—gets to queer representation.
-Kids’ cartoons aren’t there just yet when it comes to a wide array of out and proud queer relationships.
-This has a long history and many reasons, but I’m today I’m going to talk about that.
-No, today I’m focusing on how it is changing and how two shows in particular proved to be milestones from both a cultural and a personal perspective: Adventure Time and The Legend of Korra.
+As it is, though, kids’ cartoons aren’t there just yet when it comes to showcasing a wide array of out and proud queer relationships.
+This has a long history and many reasons, but today I’m not going to talk about that.
+No, today I’m focusing on how it is changing and how two shows, in particular, proved to be milestones from both a cultural and a personal perspective: Adventure Time and The Legend of Korra.

 Sorry I don’t treat you like you’re perfect